q6404065/HaoWu_Open_Source/SQL_injection_lab/readme.md

-# This is the lab of SQL inject
+# This is the lab of SQL injection
 ### All entry will be provided by pdf and picture

 ## Warning: